Rottie420/live-mic-basic/README.md

   - The waveform updates every 30 ms for smooth visualization.
   - Gain and smoothing can be adjusted for different audio effects.
   - Ensure your microphone is connected and accessible by the system.

+⚠️ Make sure your usb mic is connected and ON

 <br> <br> <br>